benabus/symbaroum/markdown/core_player_guide.md

 ### Human

 ACCORDING TO THE SCHOLARS of Ordo Magica, the people of Ambria and Davokar are descendants of the same tribe, although the barbarians and the Queen's Folk hardly consider themselves so closely related.
-Queen Korinthia's claim to Ambria, the land south oftDavokar forest, is motivated by her ancestral connection to the region, and even the most novice of Ambrian linguists can explain in what ways the gibbering speech of the barbarians and the melodious tongue of the Queen's Folk are similar.
+Queen Korinthia's claim to Ambria, the land south of Davokar forest, is motivated by her ancestral connection to the region, and even the most novice of Ambrian linguists can explain in what ways the gibbering speech of the barbarians and the melodious tongue of the Queen's Folk are similar.
 More disputed are claims saying that the two peoples originate from the same stem, rooted in the old and long forgotten empire ofSymbaroum whose ruins are hidden deep within Davokar.

 Whatever the case, there are significant differences between the two peoples in a cultural sense.
 The Ambrians abandoned their blighted homeland Alberetor twenty years ago, to settle down in the well-preserved ruins oftLindaros.
 On their journey they brought along their architecture, knowledge, economic system and social hierarchies.
 Thanks to its discipline the Ambrian army outmatches the barbarian clan warriors when they meet in the open fields, but in the woods where the skill of the individual becomes a decisive factor they are more evenly matched.
 That, coupled with the advantage of having greater local knowledge, has so far kept the Ambrians from entering very deep into the forest -with the exception of treasure-hunters, religious fanatics searching for lost sun temples and free settlers hoping to escape the Queen's control.